GCSE Science

 Data is only valid for use in coming to a conclusion if the measurements taken are affected by a single independent variable only.
 Data is not valid if for example a fair test is not carried out or there is observer bias.

 e.g. Valerie and Vernon are investigating how the length of a cylinder of putty effects its electrical resistance.
 However, to make the putty a different length they roll it out more thinly!
-This means that the putty's length increases, but in addition they alter the cross-sectional area of the putty.
-This last factor also affects the resistance, so they have not carried out a fair test.
+This means that the putty's length increases, but in addition they alter the width of the putty.
+This last factor also affects the resistance, so their data is not valid - they have not carried out a fair test.

 1. Briefly outline what Valerie and Vernon should have done to make their data valid.